 10 Design Trends to Try This Year

-- Home Office – Not surprisingly, homeowners are carving out specified office and workspace.
+Not surprisingly, homeowners are carving out specified offices and workspace.
 Home offices are one of the biggest trends we’ve seen in a long time.
 Forget the dark wood paneling of home offices and studies of the past, these new home offices are aimed at feeling light and airy.
-Making the perfect space for productivity is an art of making a space feel comfortable and cozy while also avoiding distractions.
+Making the perfect space for productivity is the art of making a space feel comfortable and cozy while also avoiding distractions.
 Lighting in particular is very important- utilize natural lighting and a view of the outside world to keep your office from feeling like a cubicle.

-- Wood Grain – Much like rattan, natural wood grain finishes have been very popular.
-These natural tones add warmth to many spaces, and enhance that feeling of a lived in space.
+Much like rattan, natural wood grain finishes have been very popular.
+These natural tones add warmth to many spaces and enhance that feeling of a lived-in space.

-- Smart Bathrooms – Touchless faucets, Alexa-enabled showerheads, self-cleaning toilets, and more have offered a new level of convenience and luxury.
-These additions continue to become more affordable and reliable, and can make any bathroom feel like a 21st century masterpiece.
+Touchless faucets, Alexa-enabled showerheads, self-cleaning toilets, and more have offered a new level of convenience and luxury.
+These additions continue to become more affordable and reliable and can make any bathroom feel like a 21st-century masterpiece.

-- Retro Style – Ready for a blast from the past?
+Ready for a blast from the past?
 Nostalgic styles and colors are popular this year.
 Bold palates and updated retro furniture are fresh again.
-Everything from midcentury modern to bold and zany looks from the 80s and 90s are becoming a fun way to personalize your space.
+Everything from midcentury modern to bold and zany looks from the 80s and 90s is becoming a fun way to personalize your space.

 10. Soft and Cozy

 When it’s all said and done, home is where you escape from the outside world and relax.
 Layers of pillows, throws, and area rugs create an inviting room where you want to spend your free time.
 Put your phone on silent, wrap yourself up in a heavy blanket, and enjoy the company of your favorite book or movie.